dongq845/ba-worldcup/README.md

 # Blue Archive Waifu World Cup (BETA)

-This is a full-stack web application that allows users to vote for their favorite Blue Archive character in a dynamic, tournament-style bracket.
-It features a persistent global ranking system based on user submissions, a Node.js/Express backend, and a responsive React frontend built with Vite and Tailwind CSS.
+A full-stack web application that lets you vote for your favorite Blue Archive character in a dynamic, tournament-style bracket and contributes to a global ranking.

+### Try it live at [baworldcup.com!](https://baworldcup.com)

 ![Screenshot of the application](https://github.com/user-attachments/assets/acb3f604-af66-464e-b8a3-3f86d98db8c8)